 The girl named Lisa Beran and the band Supertramp will forever be synonymous in my brain.
 We met in 5th grade when her family moved back to Connecticut from London.
 I had lived there for 2 years and heard about her from our mutual friend Lili harges.
 When Lisa and I met it was instantaneous friendship.
 We just clicked.
 We spent the next 3 years before she went off to Groton basically attached at the hip.
 Days were spent sliding in the mud, taunting poor Staige Grimes (I didn’t say we were the nicest crew), hanging out at Lili’s and the Silvermine Market (our ½ way meeting point) and attempting to spend the night in the cemetery (I had convinced several friends to do so – but couldn’t convince them to stay all night – we packed up and left before midnight).
+There was something about Lisa, me and Lili.
+It was indeed a special union.
+I think some of it was that all of us were artists in different ways.
+Lisa – a brilliant painter, me the musician, Lili with the artist’s soul.
+After moving around a bunch before landing in Connecticut their friendship was a comforting and stabilizing force in a town of long-time residents, old money, and many kids who had known each other since before birth.

 When Lisa announced that she was headed to boarding school my world changed.
 While Lili and I stayed friends the rest of our pre college years, Lisa and I saw each other only intermittently and didn’t reconnect until 11th grade.
 We continued to hang out through college, and even some of my Boston years.
 When last I heard she was living in Salem, Massachusetts.
 But that was too long ago.